Giulio Ettore Degani

 (1875 – 1959)

 Giulio Degani was the son of Eugenio, with whom he worked from an early age.
-After his father’s death in 1901 he remained in the family’s Venice workshop until emigrating to the USA in 1915.
+After his father’s death in 1901 he took over the family’s Venice workshop until emigrating to the USA in 1915.
 Here he worked for the Wurlitzer firm in New York and later Cincinnati.
-Labels marked Venice from this period suggest that he might ...Read More have divided his time between Italy and the US for a while.
+Despite various instruments labeled Venice dated after 1915, ...Read More there is no evidence that he ever returned to Italy.

 Degani’s early work closely follows that of his father, while later instruments show a more personal approach, including flatter edges, shorter corners and a bolder style of scroll.